The Hunt for Red October (film): Critical response

-On Rotten Tomatoes the film holds an approval rating of 88% based on 73 reviews, with an average rating of 7.70/10.
+On Rotten Tomatoes, the film holds an approval rating of 88% based on 76 reviews, with an average rating of 7.70/10.
 The site's consensus states: "Perfectly cast and packed with suspense, The Hunt for Red October is an old-fashioned submarine thriller with plenty of firepower to spare."
 On Metacritic, it has a weighted average score of 58 out of 100 based on 17 critics, indicating "mixed or average views".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert gave the film three-and-a-half stars out of four, calling it "a skillful, efficient film that involves us in the clever and deceptive game being played", while Gene Siskel commented on the film's technical achievement and Baldwin's convincing portrayal of Jack Ryan.
 Nick Schager, for Slant magazine's review, noted, "The Hunt for Red October is a thrilling edge-of-your-seat trifle that has admirably withstood the test of time".
 In contrast, Newsweek's David Ansen wrote, "But it's at the gut level that Red October disappoints.
 This smoother, impressively mounted machine is curiously ungripping.
 Like an overfilled kettle, it takes far too long to come to a boil".
-Vincent Canby, writing for The New York Times, opined that "the characters, like the lethal hardware, are simply functions of the plot, which in this case seems to be a lot more complex than it really is".
+In a review for The New York Times, Vincent Canby noted that "the characters, like the lethal hardware, are simply functions of the plot, which in this case seems to be a lot more complex than it really is."

+In a review for Rolling Stone, Peter Travers criticized the film and wrote: "Like Top Gun before it, Hunt is tub thumping for a strong defense capability.
+If the plodding exposition doesn’t get you first, the propaganda will.
+The only sensible reaction can be summed up in one word: Mayday."